-The drawing rule is identified by a name, in order to be traced in extensions and subsequently refined.
-(Note: in the sense of specialization it refines also additional parameter values).Where there are extesnions to a drawing rule in existence (in extending graphic descriptions), these will not create new graphic objects, but will only influence the symbology parameters of the graphic object determined by the basic definition.
+The drawing rule is identified by a name which is unequivocal within the graphic description, in order to be traced in extensions and subsequently refined.
+(Note: in the sense of specialization it refines also additional parameter values).
+Where there are extensions to a drawing rule in existence (in extending graphic descriptions), these will not create new graphic objects, but will only influence the symbol parameters of the graphic object determined by the basic definition.
 It is admissible to define several extensions to one graphic definition.
 They all are evaluated (in the order of their definition).
 This is especially of use when planning several extension piles for various aspects (e.g. various drawing rules).

-Subsequently, the different symbology parameters are determined.
+Subsequently, the different symbol parameters are determined.
 This definition may be produced in several steps.
 It is the value defined last that applies to each respective parameter.
 Firstly the primary definition is evaluated, and only then possible extensions.
-Furthermore it is possible to to link parameter-assignments to a constraint (see rule CondSignParamAssignment), i.e. the assignment is only in force if the constraint is fulfilled.
+Furthermore it is possible to link parameter-assignments to a constraint (rule CondSignParamAssignment), i.e. the assignment is only in force if the constraint is fulfilled.
 If the selection constraint is not complied with, eventual sub-extensions are no longer taken into consideration.
+Within assignment rules (rule CondSignParamAssignment) the namespace of the basic class or basic view is valid for all attribute names or role names, for the names of meta objects, of functions and of run time parameters it is the namespace of the graphic definition that is valid.

-As soon as drawing rules are concrete, we must define what class the graphic symbologies that are to be assigned belong to.
-In extensions of drawing rules this class of graphic symbologies must be replaced by a class which is an extension of the former.
-Primarily the "responsible" class of graphic symbologies is the class to which the assigned graphic symbology object (a meta-object) belongs.
+As soon as drawing rules are concrete, we must define what class the graphic symbols that are to be assigned belong to.
+In extensions of drawing rules this class of graphic symbols must be replaced by a class which is an extension of the former.
+Primarily the "responsible" class of graphic symbols is the class to which the assigned graphic symbol object (a meta object) belongs.
 Concrete values must be assigned to the parameters introduced in the "responsible" class.
-If the parameters indicated correspond to an extended class of graphic symbologies, this becomes the "responsible" class, provided it is in accordance with the class of the graphic symbology of the drawing rule or is one of its extensions.
+If the parameters indicated correspond to an extended class of graphic symbols, this becomes the "responsible" class, provided it is in accordance with the class of the graphic symbol of the drawing rule or is one of its extensions.

-In the constraints mentioned above object-attributes (see AttributePath in rule SignParamAssignment) can also be compared with run time parameters (cf. chapter 2.11 Run Time Parameters).
-Run time parameters which are of significance for the graphics (e.g. scale of the required graphic) typically are defined in symbology models, since they describe - much in the same way as parameter of symbologies - graphic competences that are expected of a system.
-For the parameter of a graphic symbology which requires a meta-object, a meta-object reference has to be indicated (cf. chapter 2.10.
-Dealing with Meta Objects).
+In the constraints mentioned above object-attributes (see AttributePath in rule SignParamAssignment) can also be compared with run time parameters (cf. chapter 2.11 Run time parameters).
+Run time parameters which are of significance for the graphics (e.g. scale of the required graphic) typically are defined in symbology models, since they describe - much in the same way as parameter of symbols - graphic competences that are expected of a system.
+For the parameter of a graphic symbol which requires a meta object, a meta object reference has to be indicated (cf. chapter 2.10 Dealing with meta objects).

-The value of the ordinary parameter of a graphic symbology is indicated in terms of a constant or reference to an object-attribute (cf. factor in rule SignParamAssignment).
+The value of the ordinary parameter of a graphic symbol is indicated in terms of a constant or reference to an object-attribute (cf. factor in rule SignParamAssignment).
 Thereby we always refer to the attribute of an object from the basic class or basic view which has been specified by means of BASED ON.